No. 5 Illinois dominates Minnesota 94-63 for 7th win in row

 - Oops!Something went wrong.Please try again later.

+“I always tell my teammates, `Enjoy this moment,” Dosunmu said.
+“Don’t let COVID or not being able to see your family affect it, because this is memories that’s going to last for a lifetime.”

 Trent Frazier added 15 points and six steals to help the Illini (15-5, 12-3) stay in second place in the bruising Big Ten with two weeks to go in league play.
-The Illini had a 31-8 edge in fast-break points, shot 56% from the floor and forced 18 turnovers by the Gophers (13-10, 6-10).
+The Illini had a 31-8 edge in fast-break points, shot 56% from the floor and forced 18 turnovers, as Frazier stifled Gophers star Marcus Carr.

+“You’ve got to have guys who are enjoying doing what they’re doing and enjoying doing it with each other,” Illinois coach Brad Underwood said.

-Freshman Jamal Mashburn Jr. led Minnesota with 16 points and six rebounds, with his father, former NBA player Jamal Mashburn, watching in person for the first time in his college career.
+Freshman Jamal Mashburn Jr. led Minnesota (13-10, 6-10) with 16 points and six rebounds, with his father, former NBA player Jamal Mashburn, watching in person for the first time in his college career.
+Nothing beyond that was worth remembering for the sputtering Gophers.

+“Just have a sense of pride.
+We can’t let guys come in like today and just do what they want to do,” backup forward Eric Curry said.

 On the first play of the second half, Cockburn rebounded a missed 3-pointer in front of fellow 7-footer Liam Robbins and dunked it with no resistance.